devchallenges-io/curriculum/2-responsive-web/1-html-css/5-css-position.md

 - **Fixed Positioning**: Elements are fixed to the viewport and do not move when scrolling.
 - **Sticky Positioning**: These elements switch between relative and fixed positioning based on the user's scroll position.

-By mastering these CSS position values, you will learn powerful layout techniques to improve your web development skills.

 ## 1. Static Positioning

 Static positioning is the default positioning model for HTML elements.
 When an element is set to `position: static;`, it flows into the page as it normally would, obeying the standard rules of document layout.
 This means that static elements are laid out in the order they appear in the HTML, following the sequence of their parent container's content.